A Ghost Story: Plot

-At a party thrown by the next occupants a woman says she has stopped working on her novel and a man responds by musing about what the point is of any creative pursuit, even one as uplifting and universally known as Beethoven's 9th Symphony, given that the sun will eventually engulf Earth and the universe will eventually rip itself apart.
+At a party thrown by the next occupants, a woman says she has stopped working on her novel and a man responds by claiming all creative pursuits are pointless, as the universe will eventually end.
 The partygoers notice the lights flicker.

-The house is abandoned and becomes derelict and the ghost's efforts to retrieve the note are interrupted by a bulldozer crashing through a wall.
-The house next door is also torn down and the flower-print ghost communicates that it does not think whoever it is waiting for is coming, and it disappears from beneath its sheet.
-A skyscraper is built where the house was and, when the work is done, the ghost looks at a futuristic cityscape from a balcony before jumping off the ledge.
+The house is abandoned and becomes derelict.
+C's efforts to retrieve the note are interrupted by a bulldozer crashing through a wall.
+The house next door is also torn down; the flower-print ghost, while standing amongst the ruins, says "I don’t think they’re coming" and disappears from beneath its sheet.
+A skyscraper is built where the house was; once it is finished, C views a futuristic cityscape from the balcony before jumping off the ledge.

-The celestial sphere rotates in reverse, and the ghost finds himself in a field in the 19th century with a man who is driving stakes into the ground.
+The celestial sphere rotates in reverse, and C finds himself in a field in the 19th century with a man who is driving stakes into the ground.
 The man's wife and three daughters arrive in a covered wagon, and the family prepares to build a house.
-The youngest daughter writes a note and hides it under a rock while humming the tune of the husband's song.
-Native Americans attack and kill the family, and the ghost watches the girl's corpse decay.
+The youngest daughter writes a note and hides it under a rock while humming the tune of C's song.
+Native Americans attack and kill the family, and C watches the girl's corpse decay.

-Back in the house, which is empty except for the piano, the ghost sees himself and his wife enter and look around, and his life in the house repeats itself.
-The husband's resistance to the wife's desire to move causes tension in their relationship and, the night before his death, he finally acquiesces.
-Hearing this, the ghost sits down heavily at the piano, causing the bang that had earlier startled himself and his wife.
-Later, the ghost watches his earlier ghost-self watch the wife leave the house for the last time.
-He retrieves the note and, upon reading it, disappears, his empty sheet collapsing to the floor.
+Back in the house, which is empty except for the piano, C sees himself and M enter and look around.
+His life in the house repeats itself; he witnesses their last argument, and upon hearing his past self finally give in, he sits down heavily at the piano, creating the bang that had earlier startled the couple.
+Later, C watches his earlier ghost-self watch M leave the house for the last time.
+He finally retrieves the note and, upon reading it, disappears, his empty sheet collapsing to the floor.